Laser beams lead to Tokyo Skytree photo guide

 Notes on lenses

 First, I tried my 16-55mm.
 But even at 16mm, the field of view was too narrow.
-So changed and used my Fujifilm 10-24mm.
+So I used the Fujifilm 10-24mm.
 The extra width gave a better result.
 That allowed me to include the buildings along the road.
+Overall, I’m satisfied with this photo.

 Conclusion

 Azumabashi Pedestrian Overpass is great.
-You can get the laser beams (i.e. light trails) converging on Tokyo Skytree.
-And, from what I’ve seen on the internet, it seems to be an underutilized place.
-Few photographers seem to go there.
-But if I’m wrong, please correct me.
-You can leave questions and comments below.
+Laser beams (i.e. light trails) converge on Tokyo Skytree.
+From what I’ve seen on the internet, few photographers seem to go there.
+If I’m wrong, please correct me.
+Leave questions and comments below.

 2 thoughts on “Laser beams lead to Tokyo Skytree photo guide”